 Johannesburg - The South African bond market was firmer in

-midday trade on Friday despite a poor inflation-linked bonds (ILB) auction at
+midday trade on Friday after the inflation linked bond (ILB) auction at 11am.

 The National Treasury offered R800m worth of I2025‚ I2038 and I2050 bonds.
 Last

 week it only received bids worth R515m for the R800m on offer‚ but this week it

 received bids worth R1.88bn.
 The Treasury allotted R100m of the I2050 after

 receiving bids worth R1.1bn‚ R200m of the I2025 from bids worth R210m and R500m

 “The ILB was far better than the past two weeks‚ so that

 provided some bounce to the market‚” a local bond dealer said.